 Podcasting So Accessible, Even a ‘Technophobe’ Can Do It—and Teach It

-This article is part of the guide: Conference Spotlight: ISTE Happenings.
+This article is part of the collection: Conference Spotlight: ISTE Happenings.

 Connie Carter’s latest Maine-based Operation Breaking Stereotypes project was coming to an end.
 Over the past four years, 15 students at the small, mostly white Maranacook Community High School had paired up with 15 kids from the large, racially diverse Lewiston High.
 Together they shared their stories, found common ground and saw their preconceived notions about each other shattered.